Reverse Mortgages Explained — Use Cases, Qualifying, and What the TV Ads Don't Tell You

 There are two things about a reverse mortgage that change how you think about it — and neither one gets mentioned in the commercials.

 1. How you qualify.
-The income requirements are dramatically lower than a traditional mortgage — because you're not required to make monthly payments.
-This opens doors that are closed for most conventional and FHA loans.
+The income requirements are more lenient than a traditional mortgage — because you're not required to make monthly payments.
+This opens doors that may be closed for most conventional and FHA loans.

 2. You can treat it as an interest-only loan.
 Most people assume a reverse mortgage means your balance grows forever and your equity disappears.
 But nothing stops you from making interest-only payments each month.
 You keep the balance flat, preserve your equity, and still get all the benefits — no required payment, access to a line of credit if applicable, and easier qualifying.
 You're just choosing to pay, not being forced to.